moorepants/learn-multibody-dynamics/angular.rst

 periodically.
 This phenomena is often referred to as the "`Dzhanibekov effect`_" and Euler's Laws of Motion predict the behavior, which we will investigate in later chapters.
-For now, we will learn how to specify the angular kinematics of a reference frame in motion, such as this.
+For now, we will learn how to specify the angular kinematics of a reference frame in motion, such as one fixed to this T-handle.

 .. _Dzhanibekov effect: https://en.wikipedia.org/wiki/Tennis_racket_theorem